winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

-**Communication** is the systematic process of exchanging information between two or more people using verbal or non-verbal cues.
+**Communication** is the systematic process of exchanging information using verbal or non-verbal cues to create and interpret meaning.
 It comes from the *Latin* words:
 - *communis*: common
 - *communicare*: sharing/to impart